isaaclab_newton.sim.spawners#

 objectPer-particle material values consumed by Newton’s implicit MPM solver.

-This is a lightweight value config.
-It does not create or bind a USD material prim; values are forwarded to Newton as
+This lightweight value configuration does not create or bind a USD material.
+Its values are forwarded to Newton as

 Attributes:

-Particle material density [kg/m^3], used to derive particle mass when a generator does not override it.
+Particle material density [kg/m^3] used to derive particle mass.

 Young's modulus [Pa].